VotingTheoryNerd/Organized-Voting-Methods-List/README.md

 # Voting Methods - An Organized and Comprehensive List

-## This should serve as a quick and easy reference for browsing different types of voting methods.
+## This should serve as a quick and easy reference for all voting methods.

 ## Some voting methods may appear multiple times within the list as they fall under multiple categories.